assctechnion/-HumpbackWhaleIdentification/README.md

 The main issue we tried to overcome was the data issue.
 Mathematically speaking ImageNet networks with the architecture mentioned above seems to fail with this problem.
 Since we had 2 weeks to work on this project we would like to propose further action items we should and will do next.
 *Bounding boxing the whale tail in order to reduce the noise and background.
 *Various other ImageNet architectures (GoogleNet, ResNet from higher levels)

+### Our main 'Why didn't it work' intuition
+During all our submissions we achieved relatively good training accuracy and validation accuracy while recieving a very low score at submissions (even though the score evaluation is more friendly then our accuracy calculation!)

+We believe the reason for this kind of phenomena comes from the that about half of the classes contains only a single sample.
+Therefore half of the classes in the validation set are actualy an exect duplication of the training set.
+**Thus overfitting is inevitable!**

 ## Conclusion
 Whale fluke identification challenge was a blast.
 Yes, we made our own scripts and made it work, experienced with Pytorch and the relevant modules.
 No, we did not succeed at making a good one but hey, we just started.